Sebiworld/PageAccessReleasetime/README.md

 If you have `$config->pagefileSecure = true`, the module will protect files of unreleased pages as well.

 ## How it works
-This module hooks into `Page::viewable` to prevent users to access unreleased pages:
+This module hooks into `Page::viewable` and `Page::listable` to prevent users to access unreleased pages:

 ```php
 public function hookPageViewable($event) {